 Main rites of Santeria

-Entering Santeria requires a long process of initiation, whereby the iyawó or initiate is "crowned" with his orisha (saint).
+Entering Santeria requires a long initiation process, through which the iyawó or initiate is ?crowned? with his orisha (saint).

 Through the Cuban streets it is usual, in our days, to see initiates in this religion who walk completely dressed in white, who must spend a whole year dressed in this color and wearing their bracelets and necklaces, to complete the purification process, and thus obtain the full protection of your saint.